ComposableFi/composable/code/xcvm/SPEC.md

 * Asset Registries provide ways to deal with ERC20, CW20, or native assets across chains.

-* Further work outlines planned extensions to the specification.

-    - Section 6.1. elaborates on NFTs.

-    - Section 6.2. provides a model for abstracting ownership and identities.

 * Security considerations to be made by users and implementors.

 ## 1.2.
 Terms and Definitions